yichunzhao/using-mockito/README.md

   </dependency>
  ````

-After bridging Junit 5 and Mockitor, it allows to use the annotation @Mock to inject the mocked instances, instead of manually creation.
+After bridging Junit 5 and Mockito, it allows to use the annotation @Mock to inject an mocked instance, instead of manual creation.

 ````
 @ExtendWith(MockitoExtension.class)